 Hepatitis C is the most serious type of hepatitis.
 It's now one of the most common reasons for liver transplants in adults.
 Every year, thousands of people in the United States die from HCV.
 And there's no cure and no vaccine.

 An estimated 4.1 million Americans are currently infected with the virus.
 The most common way people become infected is through sharing drug paraphernalia such as needles and straws.
 People also get hepatitis C after having unprotected sex with an infected partner.
 Before 1990, many people got it through blood transfusions, but better blood screening and handling procedures now mean that this rarely happens.
-Sometimes mothers with hepatitis C pass the virus along to their babies when they're born.
+Sometimes, mothers with hepatitis C pass the virus along to their babies during birth.

-The medications currently used to treat hepatitis C are effective in controlling the disease in some people.
+The medicines currently used to treat hepatitis C are effective in controlling the disease in some people.
 However, hepatitis C treatments are not very easy to take, especially because some require frequent injections.

 What Are the Signs and Symptoms?

 Hepatitis infection causes inflammation of the liver, which means that the liver becomes swollen and damaged and begins losing its ability to function.
 People with hepatitis often get symptoms similar to those caused by other virus infections, such as weakness, tiredness, and nausea.
 Because the symptoms of hepatitis are similar to those from other conditions, it's easy for someone who has it to confuse it with another illness.

 In addition, people with hepatitis A may not show any symptoms, so the infection can go undiagnosed.
 People with hepatitis B or C infection also may not show symptoms right away, but can develop health problems from the infection many years later.
 Even when infected people don't have any symptoms, they can still pass the disease on to others.

 - yellowing of the skin and eyes, known as jaundice

 - nausea, vomiting, and lack of appetite

 - abdominal pain (on the upper right side)